mindee/mindee-api-dotnet/README.md

 );

-// Call the API and parse the input var response = await mindeeClient.ParseAsync(
+// Call the API and parse the input var response = await mindeeClient.EnqueueAndParseAsync(
     inputSource, myEndpoint);

 // Print a summary of all the predictions